James Franklin (American football coach): 2014 season

+In his first season with the Nittany Lions, Franklin led the team to a 6–6 regular season record.
+The season ended with a 31–30 victory over Boston College in the Pinstripe Bowl.

 2015 season

+Franklin led the Nittany Lions' to a 7–5 regular season record.
+The season ended with a 24–17 loss to Georgia in the TaxSlayer Bowl.

 2016 season

 During the 2016 season, Penn State started the season 2–2, but Franklin rallied his team to win the next eight games, winning the Big Ten's East Division, followed by a victory over Wisconsin in the 2016 Big Ten Football Championship Game.
 For his team's turn around, Franklin was named the Dave McClain Coach of the Year in the Big Ten.

 On August 18, 2017, Penn State announced that Franklin signed a six-year contract extension worth $5.738 million a year.
 That deal includes retention bonuses paid at the end of each year of the contract.

 "My family and I are very thankful to be a part of the Penn State community," Franklin said in a statement.
 "I am pleased with the progress our program has made in the community, in the classroom and on the field.
 I look forward to diligently working with President Barron and Director of Athletics Sandy Barbour on implementing a plan that puts our University and our student-athletes in the best position to compete on the field and in life."

-Penn State announced Franklin will make $4.3 million during the 2017 season as part of a contract will escalate each year through the 2022 season in which he will make $6.3 million.
+Penn State announced Franklin will make $4.3 million during the 2017 season as part of a contract that will escalate each year through the 2022 season, in which he will make $6.3 million.
 He has a $2 million buyout for the 2017 season and a $1 million buyout for every subsequent year.

 In addition to the guaranteed money, Franklin's contract has incentives including $800,000 for a national title, $400,000 for a College Football Playoff appearance and $350,000 for winning the Big Ten Championship Game.
 His incentives are capped at $1 million per year.

 2017 season

-In 2017, Franklin led the Nittany Lions to another 10–2 regular season, 7–2 in Big Ten Games.
+In 2017, Franklin led the Nittany Lions to another 10–2 regular season, 7–2 in Big Ten games.
 They ended the season by defeating the Washington Huskies in the 2017 Fiesta Bowl, 35–28.
 Penn State finished the season 11–2, ranked #8 in both the AP and Coaches Poll.